 For any new purchases or renewals related to information technology (IT), including software as a service (SAAS), application service providers (ASP), consulting or other outsourced IT services, it is important to incorporate security considerations early in the process.
 Attempting to address security concerns late in the purchasing process often results in increased cost and delays.
 Campus Information Security Officers (ISO) and Office of Information Security (OIS) have a responsibility to provide guidance regarding required security controls.

 - Authorization to use University data - Has department received authorization from the appropriate Data Steward to provide or store data with the third party?
-Contact information of campus data stewards for specific business domains is available at the end of this document.

 - Please complete the Data Access request form and submit it to the campus Data Governance contact.
 Data Access request form and additional information on Data Governance and DMGs is available here.